thehaleemanasir/irish-houses-assignment-jdbc/docs/assigment.md

 You are required to upload your final deliverable to Moodle as well as GitHub.

-You **must** include a README for your project on Github once it has been completed.
+You **must** include a README for your project on GitHub once it has been completed.

 **Important Notice to All Students Regarding Project Demos ![](Aspose.Words.68e88ea5-062d-4df3-88de-efe335a9c15f.010.png)**